rijuvenator/makeRootTreeAnalyzer/README.md

 Requires ROOT
 Requires `cmsenv` to have been run in the `/src` directory of a `CMSSW_X_Y_Z/` release

-To use, navigate to the directory you want the package created and do
+To use, navigate to the directory you want the package created (probably `/src`) and do
 ```
 makeRootTreeAnalyzer.sh -f INPUTFILE -t TREENAME
 ```